nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `list [-d|-p|-w|-m|d/DATE]`

 Regarding the format, '|' means "or", thus the suffix can either be `-d`, `-p`, `-w`, `-m`, or `d/DATE`.
 It can also be nothing since square brackets denote optional.
+Under partial display modes like daily, weekly and monthly view, you could enter `q`, `w` and `e` to quit, view previous and next period respectively.

 Example of usage: